NanTheBeast/Frameshift_project/README.md

 # Frameshift_project

-This pipeline is for Frameshift Project.
+Here is the description of Frameshift Project Pipeline.

 Step1:
 Get rna refseq